phac-nml/irida-wf-ga2xml/README.md

 - `-x`/`--extra-tool-param-attrs`: Save extra toolParameter attributes `["label", "type"]` to XML `toolParameter` tags
 - `--remove-output-name-file-ext`: Remove file extension in workflow output names? (default is to keep the extensions in the `<output>` tag names)
 - `-u`/`--use-tool-name-as-id`: Use tool names when building tool_ids, will not work with workflows that have multiple of the same tool.

-## Getting started with Leiningen

-Make sure you have the latest version of Leiningen downloaded.
-Instructions available here: https://leiningen.org/

-You can run the project using Leiningen with the following example:

-`lein run project.clj --input my_workflow.ga --outdir output_directory/`

-You can run the test suite with the following command:

-`lein test`

 ## Examples